thilllon/gitarist/README.md

 2. Set the secret to the target repository

-   Go to setting page and set secret as `GITARIST_TOKEN`
+   Go to setting page and set a secret as `GITARIST_TOKEN`.
+Make sure that you are the owner of the target repository.

    - `https://github.com/{OWNER}/{REPO}/settings/secrets/actions`

-   Make sure that you are the owner of the target repository.

-3. Initialize Gitarist and check `./.github/workflows/gitarist.yml`
+3. Initialize `Gitarist` and check Github Action config `./.github/workflows/gitarist.yml`

    ```sh
    npx gitarist init